NextmediaMa/youcan-pay-for-woocommerce/readme.txt

 = Where can I find documentation? =

-For help setting up and configuring, please refer to our [documentation](https://pay.youcan.shop/docs).
+For help with installation and configuration, please refer to our [documentation](https://pay.youcan.shop/docs).

 = Where can I get support or talk to other users? =